llpeterson/applications/traditional.md

 arbitrary remote procedure calls of the sort discussed in an earlier chapter, but is instead designed to send and respond to a specific set of request messages.
-Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely in the *Web Services* architecture.
-As a consequence, one could argue this makes HTTP the Internet's default RPC mechanism.
+Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely by the *Web Services* architecture.
 More on this topic at the end of this section.

 ## Electronic Mail (SMTP, MIME, IMAP)